bakku/methodify_hash/README.md

     hash = { this: 'hello' }
     puts hash.this

-Also hashes with strings being the keys works:
+Also hashes with strings as keys works:

     string_hash = { 'hello' => 'bye' }
     puts string_hash.hello